andyjmorgan/WOLMesh/README.md

 Once connected, the device can be leveraged to wake up other devices on the same subnet.

+### WOLMesh Daemon:

+The WOLMesh Daemon is designed to be used for relaying Wake On Lan Messages from the server, to the Daemon, for machines on the same network as the Daemon.

+Once installed, the nodeconfig.json file must be updated to point to the server, once the process begins, this Daemon will be used as a relay to wake up other devices on the same subnet.

 # How to install:

 In the publish folder above, you'll find both the agent and server zip file: